Keyboard shortcuts

 metadata:

-name: radar-agent-hpa
+name: radar-collector-hpa

-namespace: radar-agent
+namespace: radar-collector

 spec: